FAQ

 Substantially less radioactivity and production of tritium than with D-T fusion, leading to longer power plant life; most energy output per reaction, largely in the form of energetic protons, which makes direct energy conversion possible.

-Challenges: Residual radioactivity; reacts slower than the D-T fuel cycle; no terrestrial He-3 resources – must be mined on the lunar surface.
+Challenges: Residual radioactivity; no substantive terrestrial He3 resources – must be mined on the lunar surface.

 p-B11